Ankle arthroscopy

 The Achilles Tendon

-Usually your surgeon will make two incisions (5 to 10mm in length) at the front of your ankle.
-However, if the problem is at the back of your ankle you will be asked to lay on your front and two incisions made either side of your Achilles Tendon.
+Your surgeon will make two small incisions (5 to 10mm cuts).
+This will allow them to see your ankle joint and its surrounding area.
+Usually they will make the incisions at the front of your ankle.
+If the problem is at the back of your ankle, you will need to lay on your front and two incisions will be made either side of your Achilles Tendon.

 ankle-arthroscopy.jpg